realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          Media doc0        = new Media()  // Since the `Media` class is `open` and not `abstract`, an object can be created from it.
          Media doc1        = new MP3()
          Media doc2        = new Video()
-         ProtectedMP3 doc3 = new ProtectedMP3("MyProtectedMP3.mp3", "MySecretPassword123")  // note that the `ProtectedMP3` type is required to call the `authenticate` method
+         ProtectedMP3 doc3 = new ProtectedMP3("MyProtectedMP3.mp3", "MySecretPassword123")  // note that the `ProtectedMP3` type is required to call the `authenticate` method.

-         function playMedia(Media media) {  // Note that the parameter is of type `Media` and not `MP3` or `Video` or `ProtectedMP3` media.play()
+         function playMedia(Media media) {  // Note that the parameter is of type `Media` and not `MP3` or `Video` or `ProtectedMP3`. media.play()
          }

-         playMedia(doc0)            // <-- will print "Playing: MyMedia"
+         playMedia(doc0)            // <-- will print "Playing: MyMedia".
-         playMedia(doc)             // <-- will print "Playing MP3: MyMP3.mp3"
+         playMedia(doc)             // <-- will print "Playing MP3: MyMP3.mp3".
-         playMedia(doc2)            // <-- will print "Playing Video: MyVideo.mp4"
+         playMedia(doc2)            // <-- will print "Playing Video: MyVideo.mp4".

-         playMedia(doc3)            // <-- will print "Not Authenticated!"
+         playMedia(doc3)            // <-- will print "Not Authenticated!".
-         doc3.authenticate("MySecretPassword123")  // <-- will print "Authenticated!"
+         doc3.authenticate("MySecretPassword123")  // <-- will print "Authenticated!".
-         playMedia(doc3)            // <-- will print "Playing Protected MP3: MyProtectedMP3.mp3"
+         playMedia(doc3)            // <-- will print "Playing Protected MP3: MyProtectedMP3.mp3".
       }

       main()